openaq/openaq-upload/README.md

 Compiles the sass files, javascript, and launches the server making the site available at `http://localhost:3000/` The system will watch files and execute tasks whenever one of them changes.
 The site will automatically refresh since it is bundled with livereload.

+## Deploying

+- TODO: setup github actions or create deploy script.

+1. Run `NODE_ENV=<environment> gulp build` to build a production version of the app
+2. Deploy using AWS CLI: `aws s3 sync <root>/<to>/openaq-upload/dist/ s3://<deployment bucket>`
+3. Set up Cloudfront to handle routing to work with the React app
+4. TODO: document guide for setting up Cloudfront

 ### Other commands
 Compile the sass files, javascript...
 Use this instead of ```npm run serve``` if you don't want to watch.